AaronDayrit/AaronDayrit/README.md

 ## About me

-Hello, world.
-I'm Aaron Dayrit, a full-stack developer and IT instructor based in Winnipeg, Canada.
+Hello, universe.
+I'm Aaron Dayrit, a Winnipeg-based IT student.

-I'm a passionate developer focused on crafting beautiful and functional websites.
-I also love teaching and helping others to turn ideias into amazing interactive applications.
+I'm a web developer who is passionate about creating beautiful and useful websites.
+I also enjoy educating and assisting others in developing innovative interactive applications.

-My programming experience includes JavaScript, Node, TypeScript, React, C#, Java, and Python.
-Do you wanna know more?
-Get in touch.
-I look forward to hearing from you.
+JavaScript,, C#, Java, CSS, HTML are among the programming languages I've worked with.
+Do you want to learn more?
+Get in touch with us.
+I eagerly await your response.

 ### Skills